 - Click OK to close the Test dialog.
-The new data source should now be listed on the ODBC Data Source Administrator.
+The new data source shall be listed on the ODBC Data Source Administrator.

 - Click OK to exit the wizard.

 Import data into Excel from HDInsight

-The following steps describe the way to import data from a hive table into an Excel workbook using the ODBC data source that you created in the steps above.
+The following steps describe the way to import data from a Hive table into an Excel workbook using the ODBC data source that you created in the previous section.

 - Open a new or existing workbook in Excel.

-From the Data tab, click From Other Data Sources, and then click From Data Connection Wizard to launch the Data Connection Wizard.
+From the Data tab, click Get Data, click From Other Sources, and then click From ODBC to launch the Data Connection Wizard.

-- From ODBC data sources, select the data source name that you created in the previous step, and then click Next.
+- Select the data source name that you created in the last section, and then click OK.